pranshugaba/hugo-website/content/newsletter/2022-W22/index.md

 ## What's new on my website

 - It was Zero Shadow Day on May 15 in Mumbai.
-I [wrote a post explaining what is “Zero Shadow Day”]({{< ref "/posts/zero-shadow-day" >}}) and when you can expect to see it at your place.
+I [wrote an article explaining what is “Zero Shadow Day”]({{< ref "/articles/zero-shadow-day" >}}) and when you can expect to see it at your place.
 - I wrote a photopoem titled _high_.
 Here's the photo
   {{< figure src="high.webp"  alt="Sun setting at the beach" class="medium" >}}
   and [here's the poem &#8594;]({{< ref "/poems/high" >}})